-How soon is too soon to sell unwanted Xmas gifts on Trade Me?
+How soon is too soon to sell unwanted Christmas gifts on Trade Me?

-The wrapping paper has barely had time to crumple but unwanted Christmas gifts have already surfaced on Trade Me.
+The wrapping paper has barely had time to crumple, but unwanted Christmas gifts have already surfaced on Trade Me.

 A search on the auction website for unwanted Yuletide presents yields more than 1000 results.